chainwhisper/docusaurus/docs/api/rpc.md

 result, err := client.ABCIQuery("/store/acc/key", "6163636F756E743A89F856CB39D25C1BDDAAEC74A381577CA8E2F886", true)
 ```

-> The above command returns JSON structured like this:
+The above command returns JSON structured like this:

->
-> Please note that the response is amino-encoded.
+> Please note that the response is [amino-encode](github.com/binance-chain/bnc-go-amino).

 ```json
 {